 The main purpose of bankruptcy is to allow you to get a financial fresh start by relieving most debts and by repaying creditors using an approach that is supervised by the courts and agreed-to by the creditors.

-Personal Bankruptcy
+Filing Bankruptcy

 If You File Bankruptcy